AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 ### Renditions {#renditions-content-hub}

-Renditions are customized versions of digital assets, such as images, documents, etc. designed for different devices and platforms to ensure optimal performance.
+Renditions are customized versions of digital assets, such as images, documents, and so on designed for different devices and platforms to ensure optimal performance.
 See more about [renditions in Adobe Experience Manager Assets](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/assets-view/renditions).

 Content Hub allows downloading static renditions.
 Static renditions are different representations of an asset's original file that are generated natively.
 Examples include thumbnails or mobile optimized renditions.
 Administrators can manage and control the availability of asset renditions; and manage whether you can download original assets or not.